JasonThomasII/dotfiles/README.md

 > [!NOTE]
 > If you are looking for the GNU Stow-based setup, go [here](https://github.com/AndresRodH/config)

 All the things I use.
-This targets OSX only
+This targets OSX only.
+Tested on Intel Macs only, some tweaks may need to be made for Apple Silicon Macs.

 ## Requirements